Backstreet Rookie: Production

 The first script-reading was held in February 2020.
 The series is directed by Myoungwoo Lee of hit series The Fiery Priest (2019).

-The main cast (Ji Chang-wook, Kim Yoo-jung, Han Sun-hwa and Do Sang-woo) appeared on the 507th episode of the variety show Running Man to promote the series.
+The main cast (Ji Chang-wook, Kim You-jung, Han Sun-hwa and Do Sang-woo) appeared on the 507th episode of the variety show Running Man to promote the series.

 Original soundtrack

 Singles from the soundtrack of the series were released from June 19 to July 25, 2020, under the record label of Dreamus and MOSTCONTENTS: